yochaigal/cairn/wip/2e/downtime.md

 ## Downtime Cycle

-- The Warden provides a path for the player to achieve their stated **Action**, as well as a list of obstacles the character may encounter, one more potential outcomes, and any associated costs (time, resources, opportunities, etc.).
+- The Warden provides 1-3 **goals** the PC must achieve, as well as any obstacles and costs (time, resources, opportunities, etc.).
+Only one goal may be completed per Downtime **Action**.
-- Unless otherwise indicated, the player rolls on the [Downtime Events](#downtime-events) table.
-The player may then choose to make a WIL save for their character.
-On a success, the die result increases by one step (e.g. **4-6** becomes **7-9**).
-On a fail, it _decreases_ by one step.
+- Unless otherwise indicated, the player rolls on the [Downtime Events](#downtime-events) table to see if they have accomplished their goal.
+The Warden adjudicates the outcome, accounting for the PC's preparedness, resources, skills, WIL save, and so on.
-- The Warden adjudicates the result, accounting for the PC's preparedness, resources, skills, WIL save, and so on.
+- Alternatively, the player may choose to make a WIL save for their character _instead_ of rolling on the [Downtime Events](#downtime-events) table.
+On a success, their goal is accomplished.
+On a fail, it is stalled.

 ## Downtime Events